CS2103AUG2016-W14-C3/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User enters command to add a new task.
+1. User enters command to add a new float task.
 2. System adds new float task. <br/>
 Use Case ends.